-Adverse Reactions: In patients with TSC-associated partial-onset seizures, the most common adverse reaction reported for AFINITOR DISPERZ (incidence ≥30%, all grades) was stomatitis (55% low trough, 64% high trough).
+Adverse Reactions: The most common adverse reaction reported for AFINITOR DISPERZ (incidence ≥30%, all grades) was stomatitis (55% low trough, 64% high trough).
 The most common grade 3/4 adverse reactions (incidence ≥2%) were stomatitis, pneumonia, and irregular menstruation.
 Updated safety information from 357 patients treated with AFINITOR DISPERZ for a median duration of 48 weeks identified the following additional notable adverse reactions: hypersensitivity (0.6%), angioedema (0.3%), and ovarian cyst (0.3%).

-Laboratory Abnormalities: In patients with TSC-associated partial-onset seizures, the most common laboratory abnormality (incidence ≥50%, all grades) was hypercholesterolemia (86% low trough, 85% high trough).
+Laboratory Abnormalities: The most common laboratory abnormality (incidence ≥50%, all grades) was hypercholesterolemia (86% low trough, 85% high trough).
 The most common grade 3/4 laboratory abnormality (incidence ≥2%) was neutropenia.

 Please see full Prescribing Information.